codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-basic-pipeline.md

  * a free [Github account](https://github.com/join)
  * a free [Codefresh account]({{site.baseurl}}/docs/getting-started/create-a-codefresh-account/)
  * the source code of the sample application.
- * (Optional) Git and Docker installed on your local workstation
  * (Optional) an account to a Docker registry (e.g. Dockerhub)

  We also assume that you are familiar with Docker and the build/run workflow it supports.
 Your applications should already come with their own Dockerfiles.
 If not, then read the [official documentation first](https://docs.docker.com/get-started/).